aetherzcode/AETHER-CDN/README.md

 <p align="center">
 <a href="https://github.com/aetherzcode"><img title="Author" src="https://img.shields.io/badge/AUTHOR-aetherzcode-green.svg?style=for-the-badge&logo=github"></a>

-### CDN-AETHER
+### AETHER-CDN

-AETHER CDN is a robust and flexible file upload service designed for handling various types of files, including images, videos, and audio.
+AETHER-CDN is a robust and flexible file upload service designed for handling various types of files, including images, videos, and audio.
 Built using TypeScript, this project emphasizes a clean directory structure and ease of use.
 With simple installation steps and a development server setup, users can quickly integrate file uploading functionality into their applications.
 The project also encourages community contributions, making it a collaborative effort to enhance and expand its capabilities.

 ## AR - CDN